LucasTsuzuku-SPTECH/LucasTsuzuku-SPTECH/README.md

 Born in Japan, living in Brazil and a whole to explore !
 Let's exchange experiences !

-if you want, you can checkout my personal github: https://github.com/Twistywasabi
+if you want, you can check my personal github: https://github.com/Twistywasabi

 ## 📩 Contact me